orhanmoye/AzureSentinelConvertJSONtoYAML/README.md

 # AzureSentinelConvertJSONtoYAML

-Use this script to quickly convert your exported JSON files from Microsoft Sentinel to YAML format then add them to your repo.
+Use this script to quickly convert your exported JSON files from Microsoft Sentinel to YAML format.
+Then all you need to do is add them to your repo.

 ## Prerequisites
 PowerShell powershell-yaml Module